kylebarron/language-stata/README.md

 - Makes it easy to spot incorrect nesting of compound quotes
 - Support for programming ligatures for all valid Stata syntax for fonts that support them, like the [Fira Code](https://github.com/tonsky/FiraCode) font.
 - Highlights [Docblockr](https://atom.io/packages/docblockr)-style keywords inside comments (anything like `@Note`)

-## Installation

-To install, do one of the following:
-- Go to Preferences/Settings > Install > Packages; and then search for "language-stata-plus"
-- At the command line, type `apm install language-stata-plus`

 ## Running Code